microsoft/PowerToys/README.md

 ### 0.75 - October 2023 Update

-In this release, we focused on stability and improvements.
+In this release, we focused on new features, stability and improvements.

 **Highlights**